We aim to provide a healthy diet made from locally-sourced organic ingredients, where possible.

 Add more stock if the mixture is too thick.

-PEA SOUP from Margaret Mills, via Assington Mill
+PEA SOUP from Maggie Mills, via Assington Mill

 1-2 tbs olive oil